rakmaster/CollectionsEditor/README.md

-# monstereditor
+# CollectionsEditor

-> Make the monsters right
+> A Vue.js app to edit the records in a Mongodb collection using Mongodb Stitch

 ## Build Setup